 Last but not least, people who thrive and enjoy working in a team setting will enjoy 3D modeling.

 Whether you’re in a top game studio like Blizzard Entertainment or working on Pixar’s next masterpiece, you can expect to work closely with artists, animators, and several other members on projects.

-Since the video game industry in particular can be very demanding, people who don’t do well with tight schedules and long hours probably shouldn’t become a 3D modeler to make video games.
+Since the video game industry, in particular, can be very demanding, people who don’t do well with tight schedules and long hours probably shouldn’t become a 3D modeler to make video games.

-How to Learn 3D Modeling
+Learn 3D Modeling for Games

 While there are people out there doing 3D modeling for a living without ever going to school, most break into the industries after earning a degree from a reputable computer animation school or college program.